What is the purpose of

 necessarily incorrect.
 The history of Nazi Germany’s robust

-and political
+economic and political

-with the Zionist movement throughout the 1930s is widely known and
+collaboration with the Zionist movement throughout the 1930s is widely known and

 well-documented—even Elie Wiesel has openly

-at the record of Zionist cooperation with Hitler’s minions.
+reeled at the record of Zionist cooperation with Hitler’s minions.

 casually dismissed

-as “bizarre,” wondering
+them as “bizarre,” wondering

-what point he was trying to make.”
+“what point he was trying to make.”

 MP John Mann, a backbencher from the right wing of Labour, went a step further,